Quantisan/clojure-getting-started/README.md

 A barebones Clojure app to showcase isolated development environment with [Fig](http://www.fig.sh/).

-This repository is a fork of the Heroku project.
+This repository is a fork from the Heroku project of the same name.

 ## Dependencies